Take Advantage of Simple Physics

 Tried and Tested Method

 One of the easiest and least expensive ways to store you bike is with good old-fashioned heavy-duty rubberized hooks made to screw into a stud or rafter.
-Hang bikes with one hook for vertical storage, and two hooks placed a bike’s width apart for horizontal storage.
+Hang bikes with one hook for vertical bicycle storage, and two hooks placed a bike’s width apart for horizontal storage.

 A Quick Exit